-Flank Steak Salad, Plus 4 More Easy Dinner Recipes
+5 Easy Weeknight Dinner Recipes, Including Flank Steak Salad

-Follow our dinner plans and cook along with us every week as we use flavourful, easy recipes to make meals in 45 minutes or less.
-And leftovers — what leftovers?
+Follow our dinner plans and cook with us every week as we use flavourful, easy recipes to make meals in 45 minutes or less.
+And leftovers—what leftovers?
 The simple set of recipes below helps you use up any odds and ends when the week is over.
-And don’t forget this printable grocery list!
-It has everything you need to buy, plus a few items keep your pantry stocked.

-How To use Up The Leftovers
+How To Use Up The Leftovers

 1. Leftover Basil